SRH University

 Your questions about the Deutschlandstipendium

-Students of all nationalities and all subject areas who are enrolled at SRH University Heidelberg can apply for the Deutschlandstipendium.
+Students of all nationalities who are enrolled at a campus of SRH University of Applied Sciences Heidelberg (all locations) for at least two more semesters after the start of the funding period can apply for the Deutschlandstipendium.

 This also applies to a second or supplementary degree programme, a Master's degree programme or a part-time/dual degree programme.
 Part-time students and prospective students who are waiting for admission can also apply for the Deutschlandstipendium.
 Doctoral students, students at federal higher education institutions and students at administrative higher education institutions with candidate salaries are excluded from funding.